gluegun-rs/gluegun/book/src/idl.md

-# The Squared IDL
+# The Carcin IDL

-The squared IDL is available from the `squared::idl` crate.
+The carcin IDL is available from the `carcin::idl` crate.